mozilla/persona/docs/DEPLOYMENT.md

 }
 </pre>

-  4. and how about configuring the webserver:
+  4. configure the webserver for browserid:

 <pre>
 server {